beks2002/PIC16A_Project/README.md

 2. recommendation2 function takes multiple titles as an input

-3. The data visualization is mainly cointed in one custom class, that has three different defintions other than _init_
+3. The data visualization is mainly contained in one custom class, that has three different defintions other than _init_

 ###